fengtan/ldap-explorer/README.md

 - explain how to run autotests
 - mention that support paging i.e. all items show up even if more than 1,000 children (common limit enforce by many LDAP servers)
 - explain, example of LDAP filter
+- support for environment variables in all fields except connection name

 metadata / deployment
 - license (in package.json and in README.md)